gatein/gatein-portal/server/tomcat/patch/src/main/tomcat/GATEIN-README.txt

 For more documentation and latest updated news, please visit our website www.gatein.org.

 Thank your for using GateIn !
-JBoss & eXo Platform develoment teams
+JBoss & eXo Platform development teams